CutmanMike/twitchy-doom/README.md

 ### `SpawnMonster` monster

 Spawns a monster near the streamer (512 or more map units away).
 If left blank or invalid, a random monster is chosen instead.
 The monster has the user's name tag above it.
 If `monster` is invalid or unspecified, a random monster is chosen.
-A user can add `distant` to the message to try to spawn the monster further away from the streamer.

 Be aware spawning an actor which then spawns a monster (such as a RandomSpawner) will not be handled properly for spawn collision, and will not have the user's name tag appear.